2001 Britannic Asset Management International Championships

 The 2001 Britannic Asset Management International Championships was a women's tennis tournament played on grass courts at the Eastbourne Tennis Centre in Eastbourne in the United Kingdom that was part of Tier II of the 2001 WTA Tour.
-It was the 27th edition of the tournament and was held from 18 through 24 June 2001.
-Lindsay Davenport won the singles title.
+It was the 27th edition of the tournament and was held from 18 through 24 June 2001, where Lindsay Davenport won the singles title.